 Blacklist Twitch (appending multiple domains to the command)

 Some ad networks have several subdomains that all server advertisements.
 Instead of blacklisting each one individually, you may want to block all of a subdomain to a certain point.
 As an example, pubnub.com has several subdomains:

 Instead of blacklisting each one, you can pass the

 -wild flag to block the entire set of subdomains.

 You can also remove these wildcard entries with the

 Debug Your Pi-hole Install

-When prompted, navigate to some troublesome sites, so the data is captured by the debugger.
+During the debug process, you will be prompted to navigate to some troublesome sites, so the data is captured by the debugger.

 Flushing The Log File